partykit/partykit/apps/docs/src/content/docs/tutorials/add-partykit-to-a-nextjs-app/index.md

 description: In this tutorial, you'll add a real-time feature to a Next.js app
 ---

 In this tutorial, you'll add a real-time feature to a Next.js app.
-To get a feel of the app, you can play with the [live demo](https://partypoll.vercel.app/).
+To get a feel of the app, you can play with the <a href="https://partypoll.vercel.app/" target="_blank" rel="noopener noreferrer">live demo</a>.

 Here's the poll app with two pages.
 The first page lets you create a poll.